batteries76/zendesk-search-coding-challenge/README.md

 ## To Get Things Running
 Use your ruby manager to change to 2.5.0
 If it is rbenv:
-> rbenv install 2.5.0
+`> rbenv install 2.5.0`
 and then:
-> rbenv local 2.5.0
+`> rbenv local 2.5.0`

 Then install the gem dependencies
-> bundle install
+`> bundle install`

 To run the search program
-> ruby lib/run.rb
+`> ruby lib/run.rb`

 ## Assumptions, Limitations, and Extentions

 This project is (quite wonderfully) open ended.
 There are many ways to structure it, and some of the choices relate to how far that you think you might get, and others you can leave out there in hope.
 Yes, keeping it extensible is ideal, but then there will always be some tricky aspects where you must find the path of least resistance in the time.
-I'm not sure I made the right calls, and there are some elements that I feel are very unsatisfying.
-But I also stand by certain choices.
+I'm not sure I made the right calls, and there are some elements that I feel are very unsatisfying - but I also stand by certain choices (for now).

 I am making the assumption that the person reading this will fairly readily understand the structure of this project, and can see (and understand) the decisions that I made on a apex level, and so I'm not going to expound extensively in this area:
 - The run.rb runs it.